glacier-modding/glaciermodding.org/docs/blender/tutorials/lod_setup/index.md

 ### Example of LOD Levels in-game

-The distance between each LOD Level depends on your "Level of detail" setting in-game and also seems to change depending on the overall size of your model.
+The distance between each LOD Level depends on your "Level of detail" setting in-game and seems to change depending on the overall size of your model.

-LOD 0 (Fairly clos):
+LOD 0:
 ![Screenshot of LOD Level 0](pathname:///media/blender/tutorials/lod_setup/lod_0.png) LOD 1:
 ![Screenshot of LOD Level 1](pathname:///media/blender/tutorials/lod_setup/lod_1.png)